28 August 2025

 Blame Áreios (usually spelled Arius), a Christian elder in charge of the Baucalis district of Alexandria, Egypt, in the late 200s.
 We don’t know a lot about him, ’cause orthodox Christians burned his writings.
 What we do know is his bishop had disciplined him for being too strict.
 Apparently he came up with his beliefs as a backlash against ideas which he considered too pagan.

-Áreios believed Jesus is God.
-But he didn’t believe Jesus is the same God as the Father.
+Áreios believed Jesus is God… but not the same God as the Father.
 Instead, he believed the Father created Jesus.
 Not at his birth, but before creation, which is why Paul called him “firstborn of creation.”
-Cl 1.15 Because John called him μονογενὴς/monogenís, “only-begotten,” Jn 1.18 and begotten implies made, Áreios claimed the Father made the Son.
-Jesus did say the Father was greater than he, Jn 14.28 and his submission to and dependence upon the Father certainly makes him appear a subject of God, instead of God incarnate.
+Cl 1.15 John called him μονογενὴς/monogenís, “only-begotten,” Jn 1.18 and since begotten can imply made, Áreios claimed the Father made the Son.

-Áreios claimed Jesus is a lesser god than the Father. Áreios’s followers taught similar ideas: The Father sits behind the scenes in high heaven, while Jesus is the creator-god we regularly interact with; or the Father appointed Jesus to run creation for him.
+Jesus did say the Father was greater than he, Jn 14.28 and his earthly submission to and dependence upon the Father certainly makes him appear a subject of God, instead of God incarnate.
+So Áreios claimed Jesus is a lesser god than the Father. Áreios’s followers taught similar ideas: The Father sits behind the scenes in high heaven, while Jesus is the creator-god whom we regularly interact with.
+That, or the Father appointed Jesus to run creation for him.
 Still, if Jesus is a secondary god, is he still almighty?
 Can he still save people?

 Áreios’s followers, the Arians (and don’t confuse ’em with Aryans), adopted his beliefs and spread them throughout Egypt and the rest of the Roman Empire. Áreios’s catchy worship songs definitely helped spread his ideas.
 Particularly the lines “There was a time when he wasn’t,” and “Before he was made, he wasn’t.”

 Co-emperors Gaius Licinius and Flavius Constantinus legalized Christianity in 313.
-After Constantinus became the sole emperor in 324, as a Christian (not all that good a Christian, but certainly the most powerful one in the Roman Empire) he wanted this issue sorted out before it destabilized Christianity further.
-He called for a council of bishops to pick an official side, and they met in Nikaía in 325 to come to a consensus.
-Not vote, as some historians describe it.
-The bishops all figured the Holy Spirit would lead them to the same conclusion—and if he didn’t, they surely weren’t gonna make it for him.
+After Constantinus became the sole emperor in 324, as a Christian (a lousy Christian, but still the most powerful Christian in the Roman Empire) he wanted this issue sorted out before it destabilized Christianity further, so he called for a council of bishops to pick an official side.
+There was precedent for this; the Council of Jerusalem, remember?
+They had a theological issue; they got together and sorted it out.
+So Constantinus simply called for another one.

-Took the bishops very little time to reject Áreios’s teachings; all they had to do was read them aloud.
 Arianism is not at all consistent with the scriptures.
 There’s only one God, the LORD, Dt 6.4 who made it abundantly clear there isn’t another.
 Dt 4.39, Is 45.21 If you recall, he smited Israel repeatedly for believing otherwise.
 Jesus likewise made it clear he subscribes to that view, calling Deuteronomy 6.4-5 the most important command.
-Mk 12.29-30 As far as both testaments are concerned, there’s one God, and if Jesus isn’t that God, he’s no god.
+Mk 12.29-30 As far as both testaments are concerned, there’s one God.
+And if Jesus isn’t that God, he’s no god.
+But he is God.
+Jn 1.1 So he’s that God.

 What about the scriptures which indicate Jesus and the Father are One God, yet distinct from one another?
 Well obviously it’s a paradox.
 We don’t know precisely how the Father and Son (and don’t forget the Holy Spirit) are the One God.
 The bible never spells it out.
 All we can do is guess, and probably guess wrong.
 But we’re not going to err on the side of polytheism.
 God made it crystal clear he’s One.
 This creed wasn’t written to define the trinity; just say what the trinity isn’t.
 And he isn’t three gods.
 Or two.
 Jesus is God, not a separate creation.
 That’s that.